-Viking Dublin Exhibition: See what life was like on board a Viking warship.
+Viking Dublin: See what life was like on board a Viking warship.
 Learn about long and challenging voyages, weaponry and the skills of being a Viking warrior.
 Try on Viking clothes, become a slave and stroll down a noisy street.
 Visit a smoky and cramped Viking house, learn the Viking runic alphabet and hear their poetry and sagas.

 St Michael’s Tower: Dublinia’s late seventeenth century viewing tower belonged to the church of St Michael the Archangel, which once stood at the site now occupied by Dublinia.
 The medieval tower has 96 steps leading to a panoramic view of Dublin.
 Access to the viewing tower is weather dependent.

 To generate atmosphere, the walking route through Dublinia is a little narrow so the attraction is less enjoyable at peak periods (especially when large tour groups may be in attendance).
 For this reason, visiting the site off peak is recommended.